 We build the capacity and skills of equal justice lawyers and activists to champion economic and racial justice in their fields.

 Advocates for people with low income are change agents, community organizers, and trusted champions.
 Their work is broad, nuanced, and grand — and they cannot do it alone.

 We believe that building the skills and capacity of advocates for low-income people will result in bigger, better, and bolder gains for people living in poverty.

 The Shriver Center’s Advocate Resources and Training program equips advocates with the specialized training and leadership development they need.
-Rooted in the Shriver Center’s core values, our training programs are built on four pillars essential to effective advocacy on behalf of low-income people and communities: Racial Justice, Community Power, Affirmative Advocacy, and Leadership Development.
+Rooted in the Shriver Center’s core values, our training programs are built on four principles essential to effective advocacy on behalf of low-income people and communities: Racial Justice, Community Power, Affirmative Advocacy, and Leadership Development.

 Partner with the Shriver Center for customized training and consulting!
 In addition to our public programs, the Shriver Center contracts with legal aid and civil rights organizations to offer customized training sessions and consulting and coaching on race equity, leadership, community lawyering, and more.
 We have contracted with nonprofits, legal aid providers, law schools, bar foundations and government agencies to train some 300 advocates from more than 100 organizations across the country.
-Contact Rasheedah Phillips, Esq., at 312.854.3383 to learn more about how we can help build the skills and capacities of your staff.
+Contact us to learn more about how we can help build the skills and capacities of your staff.